Furnace maintenance basics: Natural gas heating system service

 Video: 6 Tips for Furnace Troubleshooting

-Other maintenance chores: belt drives and ducts
+Natural gas heating system service other maintenance chores: belt drives and ducts

 Photo 10: Test fan belts